Bus Fleet Electrification Planning Through Logic-Based Benders Decomposition and Restriction Heuristics: Related works

+Bus fleet electrification planning encompasses decisions on fleet composition, infrastructure investments, and their phasing over time.
+Table \ref{tab:literature_bus} reviews relevant publications based on the strategic and operational decisions they model and the scale of instances considered.

+Early works on bus system electrification focused on strategic decisions without explicitly modeling operations. \citet{xylia2017locating} optimize the location of fast charging stations across a large network, but assume that charging demand is exogenously given at each location. \citet{pelletier2019electric} introduce a multi-period model for fleet electrification that determines the mix of electric and conventional buses over time.
+They account for different charging technologies, but assume that buses follow predefined schedules with known energy consumption patterns.

-The first model to jointly optimize BEB fleet composition, charging infrastructure, and vehicle scheduling was proposed by \cite{rogge2018electric}.
-Their formulation constructs a heterogeneous fleet, determines the number of chargers to install at a single depot, and designs schedules to cover a set of timetabled trips.
-Building on this approach, \cite{wang2022integrated} and \cite{he2023joint} also optimize the deployment of fast on-route chargers, which can be used between service trips during dwelling periods at terminal stations.
-In addition to the location and configuration of chargers \cite{liu2021optimizing}, models the hourly flow of vehicles between each route and charging station to construct bus schedules without relying on predefined timetabled trips.
-This first flow-based approach relies on simplifying assumptions, such as aggregating the state of charge for all buses assigned to the same route, but scales to larger instances than other models that optimize vehicle scheduling.
+The first model to jointly optimize BEB fleet composition, charging infrastructure, and vehicle scheduling was proposed by \citet{rogge2018electric}.
+Their formulation constructs a heterogeneous fleet, selects a number of depot chargers, and designs schedules to cover a set of timetabled trips. \citet{wang2022integrated} and \citet{he2023joint} extend this framework to optimize the deployment of fast on-route chargers for opportunity charging during layovers at terminal stations. \begin{revblock} \citet{nath2024impact} co-optimize charging-station locations, vehicle scheduling, and charging scheduling for a homogeneous fleet.
+Their work highlights the value of integrating charging scheduling into strategic planning, reporting average operational and total cost savings of 14.1\% and 4.1\%, respectively, compared to a sequential approach in which charging scheduling is optimized after the other decisions have been fixed.\end{revblock} \citet{liu2021optimizing} optimize similar decisions, but model the hourly flow of vehicles between each route and charging station to construct bus schedules without relying on predefined timetabled trips.